AminZibayi/Plya/CONTRIBUTING.md

 - [ ] Update vscode folder icons for folder without icons
 - [ ] Look where metadata in layout.jsx is used and put it under config if needed
 - [ ] Document a recommended production logging/monitoring stack.
+- [ ] Be more specific about policy implementation, e.g. write and segment policies regarding the functionality, not the collection